 - Died October 31, 2014 in Pompano Beach, FL USA

 Jean-Pierre Roy had a brief major league career, a long minor league career, and a long broadcasting career.

 Roy had started in professional ball in 1940 in Canada with Trois-Rivieres.
 He had a stint with the Rochester Red Wings in 1943.
 He went from Rochester to Montreal in mid-1944, then led the International League in victories with 25 in 1945.
-After his time in the majors, he went to the Mexican League.
-He was later suspended by Organized Baseball for playing in Cuba with ineligible players.
-During 1947-48 he played and managed in Canada's Provincial League after refusing to go to Double-A ball.
-He returned to Montreal in 1949 and the Royals sold his contract to Hollywood, where he also performed as a nightclub singer.
-He continued to play in the minors from 1950-55, with teams including Oklahoma City and Ottawa, as well as the Provincial League.
+After his time in the majors, he jumped to the Mexican League and was suspended by Organized Baseball for playing in Cuba with ineligible players.
+During 1947 and 1948 he played and managed in Canada's Provincial League after refusing to go to Double-A ball.
+He returned to Montreal in 1949 and the Royals sold his contract to the Hollywood Stars, where he also performed as a nightclub singer.
+He continued to play in the minors from 1950 to 1955, with teams including Oklahoma City and Ottawa, as well as in the Provincial League.
 He also played one season of winter ball in Panama.

 Sources include: Jean-Pierre Roy and Players inducted into the Quebec Baseball Hall of Fame.